Future Quest Island

 This online curriculum allows students to choose an avatar and hovercraft where they progress through a series of lessons on a cluster of islands, focusing on various aspects of their possible selves.
 The Possible Selves framework addresses individuals’ perceived future self-concept and guides students in thinking about the future with an emphasis on nurturing academic and personal motivation.
 It includes components of self-concept that have to do with ‘what I can be, what I would like to be, and what I am afraid of becoming’ (Ruvolo & Markus, 1992).
 Through a structured process, students describe their hoped-for, expected, and feared possible selves and use the information to create a visual representation of their “Possible Self.”

 Using the principles of universal design for learning, FQI-E is designed so that all students can create e-portfolios of their hopes, dreams, and goals as a person, learner, worker, and friend.
-These e-portfolios can then assist IEP teams in developing better secondary and postsecondary goals and outcomes for students.
+These e-portfolios can then assist IEP teams in developing better secondary and post-secondary goals and outcomes for students.

 To learn more about the project, please visit Future Quest Island-Explorations (FQI-E).

-Future Quest Island (FQI) is an accessible, game-based college and career readiness tool for middle schoolers with and without disabilities.
+Future Quest Island (FQI), is an accessible, game-based college and career readiness tool for middle schoolers with and without disabilities.
 Through an engaging online platform, FQI aligns 21st-century technology skills with educational and employment goals.

-FQI is aimed at middle school general and special education teachers, as well as technology professionals, counselors, administrators, and transition professionals.
+Future Quest Island was designed for middle school general and special education teachers, as well as technology professionals, counselors, administrators, and transition professionals.
 Its goal is to advance the engagement and transition plans of youth with and without disabilities so that they can build a robust path to lifelong success, in middle school and beyond.

 Learn more about how Future Quest Island engages middle schoolers.